-- Champashashti Mahothsavam – The Kukke Subramanya Temple Ratha Yatra is celebrated in a grand manner during the month of Karthika Margashira.
-The idol of Lord Subrahmanya is decorated and taken out in a procession around the streets of Subrahmanya in several Vahanas exclusively decorated for the Lord.
-The Lord is taken around in different Vahanas like Sheshavahana, Ashwa Vahana, Mayura Vahana, and finally the Brahma Ratha on the Maharathotsavam day.
-The Laksha Deepotsavam is also celebrated in the Temple, where a lakh Deepams are lit and worshiped.
-The Moola Mrithike Prasadam is also distributed to the devotees on these days.
+The Kukke Subramanya Temple Ratha Yatra takes place during the month of Karthika Margashira.
+Devotees decorate the idol of Lord Subrahmanya and take out a procession around the streets of Subrahmanya.
+They take the Lord around in different Vahanas like Sheshavahana, Ashwa Vahana, Mayura Vahana, and finally the Brahma Ratha on the Maharathotsavam day.
+The temple also celebrates the Laksha Deepotsavam, where devotees light a lakh Deepams and worship them.
+The temple also distributes the Moola Mrithike Prasadam to the devotees on these days.

-- Mesha Sankranama – The festival falls on the day when the Sun enters the zodiac Mesha (Aries).
+The festival falls on the day when the Sun enters the zodiac Mesha (Aries).
 It represents the spring equinox.
-The festival is celebrated in the month of April.
+The festival occurs in the month of April.
 Several Poojas and bhajans are performed for the God on the day.

-- Mahashivaratri – The festival is celebrated in February or March.
-The festival signifies the marriage of Lord Shiva with Goddess Parvati.
+The festival occurs in February or March.
+It signifies the marriage of Lord Shiva with Goddess Parvati.
 Some also believe that this is the day when Lord Shiva absorbed the poison that turned him blue during the churning of Amrit episode in mythology.
-The day is celebrated with great reverence.
-Devotees keep fast and sing bhajans throughout the night and into the day.
-Special Poojas are performed for the Linga.
+Devotees keep fast and also sing bhajans throughout the night and into the day.
+Special Poojas take place for the Linga.
 Thousands of pilgrims from in and around Karnataka visit the shrine to receive blessings from the God themselves.

-- Naag Panchami – The festival is celebrated on the fifth day of the full moon in the month of Shravan (June).
-The day is dedicated to worshiping of the Nagas or serpents that are considered as the lowest Loka of the Seven Lokas or realms of the universe.
-They are worshiped for their blessings are sought for the well-being of the family.
+The festival occurs on the fifth day of the full moon in the month of Shravan (June).
+The day is for the worshiping of the Nagas or serpents that are the lowest Loka of the Seven Lokas or realms of the universe.
+Devotees worship them for their blessings.

 Kukke Subramanya Temple Pooja List and Pooja Details

-The special Pooja can be performed at the Kukke Subramanya Temple in two slots – one at 7:00 AM and the other at 9:15 AM.
-It is believed that the months of Shravan (June-July), Karthikai(November) and the Margashira are the most auspicious months to perform the Pooja.
+It takes place at the Kukke Subramanya Temple in two slots – one at 7:00 AM and the other at 9:15 AM.
+Devotees also believe that the months of Shravan (June-July), Karthikai(November) and the Margashira are the most auspicious months to perform the Pooja.

 Sarpa Samskara for Kalasarpa Dosha